KaungMinKhant/ezyloan/README.md

 - Unified valuation of collateral in both crypto and real-world assets
 - Unique calculation on max available loans based on collateral and credit score
 - Instant loan request and approval - quick and efficient process
-- Fair and Square interest benefits for lenders
+- Fair and Square interest benefits for lenders and borrowers
 - Decentralized platform led by peers to peers